S-Sairam/S-Sairam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research is focused on architecting robust and verifiable AI by forging a principled synthesis of Causal Inference, Probabilistic Modeling, and Neuro-Symbolic Reasoning.

 My research is dedicated to a single challenge: moving beyond the brittle, correlational paradigms of modern AI to build systems that can reason with causal understanding and verifiable robustness.
 I believe the next generation of artificial intelligence will not be built on scale alone, but on a principled synthesis of deep learning's perceptual power with the rigorous structures of causality, logic, and probability.